microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 ## What does success look like for Challenge-01?

 + Azure Health Data Services workspace and FHIR service deployed and available in Azure.
 + Other Azure resources for later challenges successfully deployed.
-Template deployment must show no errors.
+ARM template deployment must show no errors.
-+ App registration created in Azure Active Directory for use with Postman and your FHIR service.
++ App registration created in Azure Active Directory for use with Postman.
 + Postman set up and able to connect with your FHIR service.
   + Capability Statement from your FHIR service – received.